📖 14 min read

 This three-way comparison gets asked on r/singaporefi nearly every week.
 The answer is simpler than you’d think.

-GXS Bank wins on pure interest rate.
-3.48% p.a. with absolutely no conditions — no salary credit, no card spend, no GIRO.
+GXS Bank offers a no-conditions rate.
+1.08% p.a. on Saving Pockets (up to 1.6% on Boost Pocket) with no conditions — no salary credit, no card spend, no GIRO.
 Just deposit money and earn.
-The catch: S$75,000 cap.
+The catch: S$95,000 cap.

 MariBank is the simplest.
-2.68% flat rate, no conditions, no hoops.
+0.88% flat rate, no conditions, no hoops.
 Perfect for people who just want to park cash and forget about it.
-Same S$75,000 cap as GXS.
+S$100,000 cap.

 Trust Bank is the most “bank-like”.
-It has a credit card (linked to NTUC), a debit card, and the highest deposit cap at S$1.2 million.
+It has a credit card (linked to NTUC), a debit card, and the highest deposit cap at S$1,200,000.
 But without meeting salary and spend conditions, you earn a pitiful 0.05%.

 Interest Rate Comparison